Harish-99666/terraform/README.md

 - Helm
 - Lens [IDE] - A very useful tool for debug/troubleshooting k8s Git

-Stack Deployment Process using Terraform
+## Stack Deployment Process using Terraform

 I have used two modules each for wordpress and prometheus

+appstack

+   stack.tf - This is where I have placed required variables/parameters for deployemts.
+It will call the backend modules during initalization/deployment.
+              terraform will run in this location and it creates .terraform folder to store all its required dependencies.

- Inside Module:
+ Inside Modules:

     app.tf - It will have all required application deployment configurations using helm providers - It will have the required providers such as k8s, helm etc variables - It will have all the variables listed

-Application stack [Wordpress + Prometheus] can be deployed using stack.tf file
+Application stack [Wordpress + Prometheus] can be deployed using stack.tf file residing in appstack folder.

 ## COMMANDS TO USE